Maimonides School

 Maimonides School (Hebrew: ישיבת רמב"ם Yeshivat Rambam) is a coeducational, Modern Orthodox, Jewish day school located in Brookline, Massachusetts.
 The school was founded in 1937 by Rabbi Joseph Soloveitchik and his wife Tonya Soloveitchik.
 It is named after Rabbi Moses Maimonides.

 Today, Maimonides is a Torah institution with approximately 550 students from early childhood (2–4 years) through grade twelve with over 2,000 alumni, including multiple Rhodes Scholars, National Merit Scholars, prominent professors, scientists and business leaders.
 More than 325 of them are living in Israel.

-Student body

-Most Maimonides Students reside in Newton (40%), Brookline (22%), and the Sharon area (Sharon, Stoughton, Canton, Malden [21%]).
-As of 2020, Maimonides has 3 students in Rhode Island.
-Other areas include Watertown, Natick, Needham, Boston, Cambridge, Westborough, Melrose, Waltham, and Bedford.

-Occasionally, a student from a distant state or European country joins the student body, after making independent boarding arrangements.
-Each year several Israelis whose families are temporarily studying or working in Greater Boston join the student body.
-Students from several feeder day schools augment the student population at transition points such as Grade 6 or 9.

 Campus

 Maimonides School currently is situated on a 4 acre campus in central Brookline, and is housed in one building.

 Saval Campus

 The Saval campus, named after Maurice Saval, a longtime school Chairman and benefactor, includes the Elementary School (kindergarten through grade five), Middle School (grades six through eight), Upper School (grades nine through twelve), business office, and other administrative offices.
 Other features of the Saval campus are the Judge J. John Fox gymnasium, S. Joseph Solomont Synagogue, 22,000 volume Levy library and Beit Midrash (house of religious Judaic study), laboratories, a student lounge, and additional office and study space.
 The inner courtyard includes a SprinTurf playing surface—the Ezra Schwartz Field—for outdoor play.
 The Esther Edelman Learning Center has undergone a cosmetic upgrade with new furniture, computers, air-conditioning and thermal pane windows.
 The Middle School level includes the Study Zone, a nurse's office, an art room, a science lab and a social worker's office.